ihmcrobotics/ihmc-ethercat-master/readme.md

 The IHMC EtherCAT master has a native component that is currently compiled for Linux only.

-- Tested on Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 16.10
+- Tested on Ubuntu 16.04 and Ubuntu 18.04
-- Requires OpenJDK JRE 7 or higher (Compatible JRE's should work).
+- Requires OpenJDK JRE 8 or higher (Compatible JRE's should work).
 - Native library is compiled statically, should work on most distributions